Application

 • community

-You'll build your knowledge, skills and vision of education in various ways, including:
+You will build your knowledge, skills and vision of education in various ways, including:

-• Learning underpinned by values of social justice, inclusion, sustainability and professional inquiry.
+• learning underpinned by values of social justice, inclusion, sustainability and professional inquiry

-• Opportunities to take courses from across the University to broaden and develop your learning and interests.
+• opportunities to take courses from across the University to broaden and develop your learning and interests

-• Connections with students in other years and on other programmes.
+• connections with students in other years and on other programmes

-• Our sense of community, including good links with schools, guest lectures, awards and a peer support network.
+• our sense of community, including good links with schools, guest lectures, awards and a peer support network

 We support you to become a confident, creative, reflective practitioner.
 We aim to produce graduates with a critical awareness of their own teacher identity, ready to work in 21st-century education systems.
 Mental health and wellbeing partnership Student teachers at the University of Edinburgh also engage with our mental health and wellbeing programme.
-This is provided through our unique partnership with children's mental health charity Place2Be and helps you to support mental wellbeing in your classrooms and in yourself.
+This is provided through our unique partnership with children’s mental health charity Place2Be and helps you to support mental wellbeing in your classrooms and yourself.

 A local representative of The University of Edinburgh in Singapore is available online to assist you with enquiries about this course.